 On demand.
 Credit, four hours.
-Prerequisites: Minimum of one history course; permission of instructor and chair of the History and Social Sciences Division.
+Prerequisites: minimum of one history course and permission of both instructor and chair of the History and Social Sciences Division.
 Seminar and/or advanced course in selected history topics.
 May be repeated for credit when topic varies.